 Here is a sample title:

-Your thesis should focus on your chosen object.
-The thesis should explain how the style, theme, and historical context of the object are related.
+Your thesis should explain how your artwork, your theme, and the historical context are related.
 Here is a sample thesis:

 Note that I include a comparison in the thesis.
-Comparisons can help you to make a unique argument, something different from what you'll read about in the sources about your subject.
+Comparisons can help you to make a unique argument, something different from what you'll read about in the sources on your subject.

 Be sure to follow MLA guidelines and use